 “That’s exactly what he delivered.
 He delivered that with an incredible amount of grace and skill.
 But I think that, for those of us who basically said “How do you do Watchmen in a two and a half hour movie?”
 He has now answered: “This is how”.
 You just have to kind of leave it at that.
 Over time, I think history will basically tell whether the movie was brilliant or less than, but all I can say is how incredibly impressed I personally watching what Zack had accomplished.”

-But the main reason he is the right man for the job is because, at its heart, Watchmen is an essay on our very existence – just like Lost and The Leftovers, the divisive and ultimately derided finalé of the former successfully answering the most important question mankind has ever asked.
+But the main reason he is the right man for the job is because, at its heart, Watchmen is an essay on our very existence – just like The Leftovers and Lost’s divisive and ultimately derided finalé successfully answered the most important question mankind has ever asked.

 On top of Alan Moore’s already beautiful words, Lindelof has the whole of space, time, quantum and metaphysics, spirituality, religion and society to explore the meaning of life with flashbacks, flashforwards and flashsideways and I pray that HBO give him as many series as he needs to tell what he himself called the “The greatest piece of popular fiction ever produced.”

 Watchmen’s alternate reality World War 3 with the Soviet Union will hopefully arrive in 2019 unless Trump kicks it off sooner.